the KA Football Big Data Analytics System

 Meeting a criteria to be globally noticed

-In essence, there are three criteria used to verify a club’s international status.
+In essence, there are three alternative criteria used to verify a club’s international status.

 In terms of leagues, the classification follows partly similar criteria.

-Firstly, clubs from a certain league should have participated in the last seasons of the continental competition.
+Firstly, clubs from a certain league should have participated in the last seasons of the international competition.

 Secondly, an essential element for qualification to a higher classified level is that the players of the league in question have had a significant impact on the results of the national teams achieved in the FWC or continental championships.